🦅

 5,932 Wellington residents didn’t vote.

 Wellington held a municipal election on April 7, 2026.
 Most of your neighbors never showed up.
-Here’s exactly what that cost.
+Here’s exactly what that means.

 8,126